Private Mortgage Insurance On Conventional Loans

 - Borrowers can pay the single-payment mortgage insurance with the seller’s concession from the seller

 - The single premium financed mortgage insurance is equivalent to FHA’s upfront mortgage insurance premium

 The mortgage insurance is financed into the balance of the mortgage loan.

 Lender Paid Mortgage Insurance

-The monthly mortgage insurance is where the conventional mortgage loan borrower pays monthly mortgage insurance and this private mortgage insurance, again, is based on loan to value, the borrowers credit scores, and the borrower’s debt to income ratios.
-The monthly mortgage insurance premium can be cancelled onece the mortgage loan borrower has had the property for at least two years and also once the home’s loan to value reaches the 78% loan to value mark.
+The monthly mortgage insurance is when the borrower pays monthly mortgage insurance.
+This private mortgage insurance, again, is based on loan to value, the borrowers credit scores and the borrower’s debt to income ratios.
+The monthly mortgage insurance premium can be canceled once homeowners have had the property for at least two years and also once the home’s loan to value reaches the 78% loan to value mark.
 The value is determined by an appraisal.